wrozka/capybara-angular/README.md

 ## Usage

-Use it as you would use regular Capybara API, however this time, you won't facy any race conditions when working with AngularJS applications
+Use it as you would use regular Capybara API, however this time, you won't face any race conditions when working with AngularJS applications

 ## Contributing